symfony/symfony-docs/serializer.rst

 =========================

-Symfony provides a serializer to serialize/deserialize to and from objects and different formats (e.g. JSON or XML).
+Symfony provides a serializer to serialize/deserialize to and from objects and different formats (e.g. JSON, XML, CSV or YAML).
 Before using it, read the :doc:`Serializer component docs </components/serializer>` to get familiar with its philosophy and the normalizers and encoders terminology.